1989 Pacific hurricane season

-The 1989 Pacific hurricane season was the first near normal season since 1981.
-The season officially started on May 15, 1989, in the eastern Pacific, and June 1, 1989, in the central Pacific, and lasted until November 30, 1989.
+The 1989 Pacific hurricane season was a near normal season.
+It officially started on May 15, 1989, in the eastern Pacific, and on June 1, 1989, in the central Pacific, and lasted until November 30, 1989.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northeastern Pacific Ocean.
 A total of 18 storms and 9 hurricanes formed, which was near long-term averages.
 Four hurricanes reached major hurricane status (Category 3 or higher) on the Saffir–Simpson scale.

-Land impacting storms include Hurricanes Cosme, Kiko, and Raymond.
-Cosme crossed over Mexico and killed 30 people.
-Hurricane Kiko made landfall on the Gulf of California side of the Baja California Peninsula as a major hurricane.
-Hurricane Raymond was the strongest storm of the season, but weakened significantly before landfall.
+In June, Hurricane Cosme crossed over Mexico as a Category 1 hurricane and killed 30 people.
+In August, Hurricane Kiko made landfall on the Gulf of California side of the Baja California Peninsula as a Category 3 major hurricane, however, little damage resulted.
+In October, Hurricane Raymond peaked as a Category 4 major hurricane, the strongest storm of the season.
+The storm then weakened significantly before making landfall in the Baja California Peninsula as a tropical storm.

 Seasonal summary

 Overall, the season continued the general trend in the 1980s of near to above-average seasons in the East Pacific.
 Seventeen cyclones formed.
 Eight peaked at tropical storm strength.
 Nine systems became hurricanes, of which four were major hurricanes at Category 3 intensity or higher on the Saffir–Simpson scale.
 On August 28, three systems were active, one of a few times when there has been three tropical cyclones active simultaneously (Kiko, Lorena, and Manuel) in the east Pacific (west of 140°W).
 Despite the activity this season, no named storms formed in October.
 This was the second consecutive season this happened.